Choosing the Best Sustainable Recipe Boxes

 The Most Ethical Recipe Box Brands

 On a positive note, we’ve identified the top brands committed to sustainability and ethical practices.
-Brands like Riverford Organic, Planty, and Grubby earned top scores in key areas like transportation, environmental report, and vegan/vegetarian options.
+Brands like Riverford Organic, Grubby and Planty have high ethical scores based on strong environmental reporting, carbon-neutral transport options, and a focus on plant-based and organic meal kit UK options.

 The Good Shopping Guide researched popular recipe box and meal kit delivery brands, making it easy for you to choose more ethical options without the hassle.
 Click on any brand to learn more about its ethical practices.